Don't Complain Here.

 * * *

 To understand this lesson it is important to appreciate that complaining is a big deal.
-No one complains in the Torah and lives to not regret it.
 Not only that, but it's probably true to say, no one ever thinks they are complaining.

-So let's read the passage again and ask this question, what were they complaining about exactly?
+So here's the question, what were they complaining about exactly?
 If you think they were complaining above not having water, you win a prize.

 For being wrong.